dk14/wolfram-mega/docs/dsl.md

 ----
 #### Imperfect hedge

-`dsl.numeric` and `dsl.set`, even in their safe mode, rely on  being able to query same question twice, this leads to imperfection:
+`dsl.numeric` and `dsl.set`, rely on  being able to query same question twice for more specific outcome, this leads to imperfection:

 ```ts
 if(obs === 1) {